naobservatory/read-sizer/README.md

 2. Compilation uses a containerized environment with `gcc`, `make`, and `zstd`
 3. No manual build step is required

-To modify the compilation process, edit the source code in `lib/split_interleave_fastq.c`

 ## AWS access

 Configure AWS access by setting up your region and credentials in  `~/.aws/config` and `~/.aws/credentials` respectively.